Babe Ruth: Personal life

 Ruth met Helen Woodford, by some accounts, in a coffee shop in Boston, where she was a waitress.
 They married as teenagers on October 17, 1914.
 Although Ruth later claimed to have been married in Elkton, Maryland, records show that they were married at St. Paul's Catholic Church in Ellicott City.
 They adopted a daughter, Dorothy, in 1921.
 Ruth and Helen separated around 1925 reportedly because of Ruth's repeated infidelities and neglect.
 They appeared in public as a couple for the last time during the 1926 World Series.
 Helen died in January 1929 at age 31 in a fire in a house in Watertown, Massachusetts owned by Edward Kinder, a dentist with whom she had been living as "Mrs. Kinder".
 In her book, My Dad, the Babe, Dorothy claimed that she was Ruth's biological child by a mistress named Juanita Jennings.
 In 1980, Juanita, who was at the time very ill, admitted this to Dorothy and Dorothy's sister, Julia.

 On April 17, 1929, three months after the death of his first wife, Ruth married actress and model Claire Merritt Hodgson and adopted her daughter Julia.
 It was the second and final marriage for both parties.
-Claire, unlike Helen, was well-travelled and educated, and put structure into Ruth's life, like Miller Huggins did for him on the field.
+Claire was well-travelled and educated, and put structure into Ruth's life, like Miller Huggins did for him on the field.

 By one account, Julia and Dorothy were, through no fault of their own, the reason for the seven-year rift in Ruth's relationship with teammate Lou Gehrig.
 Sometime in 1932, during a conversation that she assumed was private, Gehrig's mother remarked, "It's a shame [Claire] doesn't dress Dorothy as nicely as she dresses her own daughter."
 When the comment got back to Ruth, he angrily told Gehrig to tell his mother to mind her own business.
 Gehrig, in turn, took offense at what he perceived as Ruth's comment about his mother.
 The two men reportedly never spoke off the field until they reconciled at Yankee Stadium on Lou Gehrig Appreciation Day, July 4, 1939, shortly after Gehrig's retirement from baseball.